 My prediction is more and more non-traditional startups will embrace the growth marketing prioritization process.

 For those unfamiliar with this process, after creating a list of ideas, you score each idea on a scale of 1-10 on impact, the confidence of success, and effort to run the test.

 Because this is a prioritization method, it can be applied to any field.
 For example, you can apply it broadly to all content marketing, or more specifically to prioritizing your promotion channels, which you can get the nitty gritty details on how to do that here.

 In "Computers in Human Behavior, Volume 35," Larry D. Rosen et al reported that heavy tech use is associated with depression, anxiety, health problems, academic challenges, and relationship issues.

-That said, my prediction for 2019 is that, to avoid the depression and anxiety associated with heavy teach use, the return of the human connection is vital to marketing.
-While technology may make certain aspects of our lives easier, they do not replace the human touch.
+That said, my prediction for 2019 is that, to avoid the depression and anxiety associated with heavy tech use, the return of the human connection is vital to marketing.
+While technology may make certain aspects of our lives easier, it does not replace the human touch.